survivejs/webpack-book/manuscript/loading/04_javascript.md

 npm add @babel/preset-env --develop
 ```

 To make Babel aware of the preset, you need to write a `.babelrc`.
-Given webpack supports ES2015 modules out of the box, you can tell Babel to skip processing them.
-Jumping over this step would break webpack's HMR mechanism although the production build would still work.
-You can also constrain the build output to work only in recent versions of Chrome.
+Given webpack supports ES2015 modules out of the box, you should tell Babel to skip processing them.

+T> See the _Autoprefixing_ chapter for an expanded discussion of browserslist.

 {pagebreak}

-Adjust the target definition as you like.
-As long as you follow [browserslist](https://www.npmjs.com/package/browserslist), it should work.
 Here's a sample configuration:

 **.babelrc**